 Misrepresentations.
 A Title IV participating institution is required to comply with the ED regulations related to misrepresentations and with related federal and state laws.
 These laws and regulations are broad in scope and may extend to statements by servicers, such as KHE, that provide marketing or certain other services to such institutions.
 The laws and regulations may also apply to KHE's employees and agents, with respect to statements addressing the nature of an institution's programs, financial charges or the employability of its graduates.
-Additionally, failure to comply with these and other federal and state laws and regulations could result in the imposition on KHE or its client institutions of fines, penalties, federal student aid repayment obligations to the ED, the termination or limitation or limitation of a client institution's eligibility to participate in the Title IV programs.
+Additionally, failure to comply with these and other federal and state laws and regulations could result in the imposition on KHE or its client institutions of fines, penalties, federal student aid repayment obligations to the ED, the termination or limitation on KHE's eligibility to provide services as a third-party servicer to Title IV participating institutions or the termination or limitation of a client institution's eligibility to participate in the Title IV programs.
 A violation of misrepresentation regulations or other federal or state laws and regulations applicable to the services KHE provides to its client institutions arising out of statements by KHE, its employees or agents could require KHE to pay the costs associated with indemnifying its client institutions from applicable losses resulting from the violation.